Authing/docs/docs/en/guides/connections/enterprise/lark-internal/README.md

 <img src="./images/06.png" >

-##Step 2: configure the feishu custom application on the {{$loCaleconfig.brandName}} console
+##Step 2: configure the feishu custom application on the {{$localeConfig.brandName}} console

-2.1 please click the "create enterprise identity source" button on the "enterprise identity source" page of the {{$loCaleconfig.brandName}} console to enter the "select enterprise identity source" page and click the "feishu" identity source button
+2.1 please click the "create enterprise identity source" button on the "enterprise identity source" page of the {{$localeConfig.brandName}} console to enter the "select enterprise identity source" page and click the "feishu" identity source button

 <img src="./images/12.png" >